Terradue/doc-tep-geohazards/source/tutorials/mpic-ice.rst

 .. image:: assets/tuto_results_mpicice.png

-* The second set of results provides the mean velocity (m/day) estimated from the linear regression of the TIO displacement times series.
+* The second set of results provides the mean velocity (m/day) estimated from the linear regression of the TIO displacement time series.

 .. image:: assets/tuto_results_mpicice_TIO.png